-Office of Staff Attorneys United States Court of Appeals for the Ninth Circuit
+Office of Staff Attorneys

+United States Court of Appeals

+for the Ninth Circuit

-This outline is not intended to express the views or opinions of the Ninth Circuit, and it may not be cited to or by the courts of this circuit.
+This outline is intended for use as a starting point for research.
+It is not intended to express the views or opinions of the Ninth Circuit, and it may not be cited to or by the courts of this circuit.